 Further, Schwab’s StreetSmart Edge trading platform will cater to both simple and more complex strategies as you learn and grow.
 Their recent acquisition is also sure to be a positive for customers in the year ahead and many of the benefits and features of TD Ameritrade get rolled in.

 Acorns makes out our list for the top online stock brokers for beginners.
 The firm helps investors round up purchases and invest the change into your portfolio.
 The broker offers a selection of options and robo-advisors that help newbies get started on mastering the creation of a profitable portfolio over time.

-We believe Acorn deserves a spot on this list because they are highly rated by customers, most of all.
-The brokers fees however, are not looked favourably upon since the industry move towards lower fees in October 2019.
+We believe Acorn deserves a spot on this list because they are highly rated by nearly all their customers, ourselves included as you can see in our Acorns review.
+The brokers fees however, are not looked favorably upon since the industry move towards lower fees in October 2019.

 Overall, Acorns will suit newbies looking to passively learn about investing, but not online trading exchanges, so much.
 They’re not suitable for anyone with an interest in doing any extensive learning, as the firm are all about a simple approach to passive investing.
 Newbies won’t need to remember to fund accounts because everything is automated.

 Investors should just keep in mind that passive investing takes a while to accrue a profit, and Acorns does charge fees that may not allow them to make gains as fast as possible with passive investing.

 Okay… so we’ve listed the best online brokers for beginners, but now you’ll need to figure out which broker will suit your personal goals and investing style.